Hot Rod V-8 Tractor Rules

 Drivers must stay on the seat at all times.
 Hands must be on the steering wheel, hand brakes, hand clutch, or throttle at all times during pull.
 Double clutching is prohibited.

-Technical inspections: Previous season seals that have not been altered may be accepted at the option of the tech official.
-Ray Bell of Lisbon, Ohio or another USA-EAST appointed tech man outside the V8 class will be present when being pumped or measured.
+Technical inspections: All tractors must be pumped or measured.
+Ray Bell – Lisbon, Ohio is the USA-East Appointed Tech Director for the Class.
 Pans must be sealed with USA-EAST wire seal on two oil pan bolts.
+No other seals accepted.
 One head bolt will be painted on the engine to insure engine hasn’t been completely torn down after inspection.
 Tractors without the wire seal on the oil pan or paint on the head bolt will not be allowed to pull.
 When performing the pump test, engine cubic inch can be a maximum of 521.16.
 Provisions must be made to put on a “seal” on the engine after the tractor has been cube checked.
 Competitors must be able to have their engine pumped at ANYTIME during the pull season.
 A 1% variance will be permitted.

 Tires: 18.4 x 38 maximum allowed bias or radials with any cut.

-Protest procedure per USA-EAST rules.
-All items of protest except for teardown shall be $500 (Cash Only).
+Protest Procedure: Follow USA-EAST rules.
+All items of protest except for tear-down shall be $500 (Cash Only).
 If the protest is sustained, the protest fee, less the costs of any required inspection, will be returned to the protesting member.
 If the protest in not sustained, the protest fee, less the cost of inspection, will be forfeited to the protested member.
-Fuel and complete teardown protest shall follow current USA-EAST protest procedures.
+Fuel and complete tear-down protest shall follow current USA-EAST protest procedures.

 Drivers found cheating will be banned from pulling for one year plus one pull.

 - Rules can only be changed for safety reasons or for the betterment of the class.
 Only individuals that have pulled at least one time and are a current member in the HRV8 class in the current calendar year have the right to vote on the rules.
 Each tractor only has one vote.

 USA-EAST will appoint a certified tech person to complete the tech inspections.
 Ray Bell of Lisbon, Ohio (330.831.4973) has been appointed to this position for the 2020 season.